aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 Over this abstraction we can integrate any authentication protocol, and the applications just use..
 Tokens!

-As an example, we implemented SSO (Single-Sign-On) feature using this approach
+As an example, we implemented SSO (Single-Sign-On) feature using this approach.

 Those can contain any information about the user and his memberships.
 They can have expiracy time, be revokable.. whatever, but they are stateless and that makes them easy to be used by any server or client, even native ones.